Preventative Maintenance - Dryer Vent Cleaning & Why It's Important

 · Invite animals to nest in your vents (since your duct hood flap may not close properly, thus providing an entrance to pests seeking warmth during the winter

-· Keep Allergens at Bay One of the issues with a dirty dryer vent is that it traps water from wet clothing.
+· Reduce Excess Moisture and Indoor Air Issues One of the issues with a dirty dryer vent is that it traps water from wet clothing.
 Once this water is trapped, it attracts all sorts of allergens from mold to dust and much, much more.
 Unfortunately, over time, these allergens can spread to the rest of your home.
 Should you breathe them in, you could very well develop a cough, a rash, congestion, or another similar symptom.
 You don't want to live your life in an allergy den.
 Have your dryer vent cleaned entirely and you'll be able to breathe easy.

 Warning Signs Your Dryer Vent Needs to Be Cleaned